TonySimonovsky/FOnce/README.md

 Currently only Google tags (like Doubleclick) have options within GTM to choose uniqueness of a pixel firing.
 The idea of FOnce is to give the ability to fire any tags or pixels you need uniquely.

+> _Note_, that by a session in terms of FOnce is not the same as a Google Analytics session.
+FOnce operates following idea of session: set of pageviews with an interval between seperate pageviews not more than 30 minutes (or whatever you set in the "FOnce - Session lifetime minutes" variable.
+This is pretty close to what Google Analytics consideres a session, but not totally same.
+There will be some discrepancy.
+I'm open to any suggestions how to improve this or any other part of FOnce.
+You can write your suggestions to [42@stony.me](42@stony.me).

 This ruleset was initially created for Australian advertising company <a href="http://benchmarketing.com.au/" target="_blank">Benchmarketing</a>.

 ## Disclaimer